Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Duivelsgrot cave

-How this cave got its name?
+How did this cave get its name?
 Opinions differ on that.
-But if you look closely, you can spot devil's eyes in the large cavities of this cave.
+But if you look closely, you can spot devil's eyes in the large cavities.
 More info on Duivelsgrot cave

 Château Neercanne